How does Shape of Emotion work?

 The mindfulness component of the process asks for one’s awareness to be directed inwards and attention focussed on what is being felt and where it is being felt.
 Through observation the shape or form of the feeling is allowed to appear.

-The Shape of Emotion steps:
+In brief, the Shape of Emotion process follows these steps:

 Feel the emotion you wish to release and let go of (down-regulate) or feel the emotion that you wish to open and embrace (up-regulate).